ahmads/ISPageScrollView/README.md

 # ISPageScrollView

-Note: This is a sub-project of [UIKitHelper](https://github.com/tonyzonghui/UIKitHelper) git project.
-You may want to use UIKitHelper in your project for more UIKit utilities.
+Note: This is a fork of [ISPageScrollView](https://github.com/tonyzonghui/ISPageScrollView).
+This fork uses **UIViewControllers** instead of UIViews.
 ---

 ### Description